 Turner syndrome is also known as Ullrich-Turner Syndrome or Monosomy X. It is a chromosomal alteration characterized by the partial or total absence of the X chromosome.

 60% of affected people have a 45,X0 karyotype with the absence of an entire X chromosome.
 The remaining 40% are due to other genetic alterations in the chromosomes.

-Women with this disorder present short stature, absence of menstruation, absence of secondary sexual characteristics, etc..
+Women with this disorder present with short stature, absence of menstruation, and a lack of secondary sexual characteristics.
 In addition, in 98% of cases, these women have early ovarian failure and absence of eggs, causing infertility problems.

-If you want to know more about this topic, we recommend you read the following post: Turner Syndrome: Causes, Characteristics, and Pregnancy
+For more in depth information about this topic, we recommend visiting the following post: Turner Syndrome: Causes, Characteristics, and Pregnancy

 - premenstrual bleeding or bleeding between periods.